GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/common-libs/nodejs-common/README.md

      interface to operate data objects within or not a transaction on either Firestore Native mode or Firestore Datastore mode.

-   - **AutoMl Tables API**: Offers a unified entry to use this API based on Google Cloud client library combined with REST requests to service directly due to some functionalities missed in the client library.
+   - ~~**AutoMl Tables API**: Offers a unified entry to use this API based on Google Cloud client library combined with REST requests to service directly due to some functionalities missed in the client library.~~(Google Cloud AutoML Tables was retired on April 30, 2024.
+Please migrate to Vertex AI instead.)

    - **Vertex AI API**: Offers a unified entry to use this API based on Google Cloud client library.